 - Gaia Girls Passages -providing nature-based mentoring through rite-of-passage ceremonies.

 - The Girls Empowerment Workshop – educating and inspiring teens to find their voice and cultivate self-respect.

 What Will Your Donation Do?

-“This year, GirlVentures is launching our first-ever subsidized expedition specifically tailored for girls of color, who have been disproportionately affected by the institutional systems of oppression.
+“This year, GirlVentures is launching our first-ever subsidized expedition specifically tailored for girls of color.
 Our highly trained instructors, many of whom come from similar backgrounds to the girls participating in this course, will lead a group of 10 high school girls of color on a 5-day intro camping and climbing course in Pinnacles National Park, 130 miles south of San Francisco.
 Conservation, empowerment, social justice, community and culture are themes of the program curriculum.
 Your funding will eliminate financial barriers to the outdoors for low-income youth and make transformative experiences in nature possible for girls from all communities.
 It will also help us re-stock our gear library, including climbing harnesses, backpacks, and tents; provide nutritious meals and snacks for our expeditions; transport participants to and from course areas throughout Northern California; and purchase National and State Park permits and camping reservations.”